Queen Elizabeth I

 For Ages 9 to 12

 Behind the Mask: The Life of Queen Elizabeth I by Jane Resh Thomas.
-A compelling account of Elizabeth's life that shatters the myths surrounding her and shows her as a human being.
+A compelling account of Elizabeth's life that shatters the myths surrounding her.

 Queen Elizabeth and England's Golden Age by Samuel Willard Crompton.